Harden scores 44 points, Rockets beat Suns 118-110 | New Country 923

 Chris Paul scored 18 and Kenneth Faried had 17 points and 14 rebounds for the Rockets, who were without two starters.

-The Suns never led but stayed close through the first half before falling behind by as many as 20 in the third quarter.
+The Suns never led but stayed close through the first half before falling behind by 20 in the third quarter.

 Phoenix cut it to single digits on several occasions in the fourth only to be thwarted by a basket from Harden or Paul.
 Harden scored 14 in the final quarter.